Skip to content

 Current price $9.03

-The Raimondi® Epoxy Grout Float is a lightweight, durable grout float designed for applying and finishing epoxy and cement-based grout on floors an...
+The Raimondi Epoxy Grout Float is designed for applying and finishing epoxy and cement-based grout on floors and walls.
+Its dual-angle antiabrasion...

 View full details